BAMresearch/SequentialLearningApp/README.md

 The app is divided into the four main windows "Upload", "Data Info", "Design Space Explorer" and "Sequenital Learning", which are explained below.

 ## Upload
+In the upload window, the material data can be imported in CSV or Excel format via a dialog.
+Benchmarking data must be complete, i.e. for each material composition there must also be (at least) one experimental result.
+Materials discovery data can be incomplete, i.e. values that have not yet been collected in the lab simply remain empty.
+SLAMD automatically detects experiments that have already been performed and uses them for training.

-In the upload window of the app, the materials data in CSV format can be imported via a dialog.
-An option to set the CSV separator, the decimal separator and to delete non-numeric data is available.
-Additionally, lines at the beginning of the file can be skipped (e.g., header information, etc.).
-At the end of this process, the data is displayed to the user to allow a plausibility check.
-Here it can be checked quickly and easily whether decimal places are specified correctly, and all data are numeric.
+In the upload dialog it is possible to set the CSV separator and the decimal separator and to delete non-numeric data.
+In addition, lines at the beginning of the file can be skipped (e.g. header data, etc.).
+At the end of this process, the data is displayed to the user for plausibility checking.
+Here it can be quickly and easily checked whether the decimal places are correctly specified and all data are numerical.

 ![What is this](images/11.png)
 ![What is this](images/12.png)
 ![What is this](images/13.png)